 While Jack plays and watches TV, I do engage him and ask questions about the show or his toys, but I already have so much guilt for not being down on the floor playing with him because I'm sick/tired that I don't need the added guilt layer that the TV is on too.
 I'm working to give myself a little grace and kindness on this whole screen thing because holding onto guilt is only going to make my body feel worse, making me a worse mom.
 Being a guilty parent over a happy and healthy parent doesn't really do Jack any favors.

 I think all of parents could use a little self kindness when they start to feel guilty over whether or not they're doing a good job.
-It's tough to always follow all the parent guidelines out there, like give your child organic air and make sure they get 9.8 m/sof gravity a day, and trying to follow every single rule will just drive you nuts.
+It's tough to always follow all the parent guidelines out there, like give your child organic air and make sure they get 9.8 m/s2 of gravity a day, and trying to follow every single rule will just drive you nuts.
 And again, a crazy parent over a happy and healthy parent won't be good for the child.
 So I think just do you: do the parenting rules that won't drive you crazy and won't make you feel guilty (of course always follow the no shark rules, like never abuse a children).
 For me that means letting my kiddo have more than the recommended screen time per day.

 So, cheers to screen time!
 And cheers to all the parents doing you!
 There is no secret shame in being you: a parent who uses non-organic vegetables, a parent who lets their kid play with plastic toys, a parent who lets their kids watch too much TV.
 Cheers to doing your best!
 Cheers to being you!